h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 Where Token deduplication is done, it MUST be done on a per-connection basis.
 If two packets which are received on different connections contain the same Token value, then those packets MUST be treated as distinct (i.e. different) packets.

-This change from RADIUS means that the Identifier field is no longer useful.
+This change from RADIUS means that the Identifier field is no longer useful for RADIUS/1.1.
 The Reserved-1 field (previously used as the Identifier) MUST be set to zero for all RADIUS/1.1 packets.
 RADIUS/1.1 Implementations MUST NOT examine this field or use it for packet tracking or deduplication.

 # Attribute handling